-Peonies grow from zones 3 to 8; I successfully grow them in zone 3 here in Alberta, Canada.
-My experience is with herbaceous peonies (the bushier, no-tree kind!), and they love full sun.
-Mine are on the South side of my house in full sun and they grow well there.
-You can find lots of peony plants at most gardening centers, and places like Walmart and Home Depot.
-Plant them in late Spring, and make sure you follow the directions that come with your plant to ensure you plant them at the right depth and distance apart.
+Peonies grow from zones 3 to 8.
+I successfully grow them in zone 3 here in Alberta, Canada as an amateur home gardener.
+My experience is with herbaceous peonies (the shrub, not the tree peony type) that love full sun.
+Mine are on the south side of my house in said full sun and they grow well there.
+You can find lots of peony plants at most gardening centers as well as Walmart and Home Depot.
+Plant them in late spring, and make sure you follow the directions that will be included with your purchase to ensure you plant them at the right depth and distance apart.

 How to Store Peonies to Bloom Later

-How to Get Ants Off Peonies
+How to Deal with Ants on Peonies